Peutz Jeghers syndrome and the STK11 gene

 There is an increased risk of cervical cancer.
 It is a rare but aggressive form that is NOT caused by the Human Papilloma Virus (HPV).
 Guidelines recommend review by a gynaecologist with an endocervical smear annually from 18 years of age.

 Women and girls with Peutz Jeghers syndrome can develop a benign growth of the ovaries (a sex cord tumour with annular tubules or SCTAT).
 These growths can secrete oestrogen and can cause early puberty or menstrual problems.

 For men with Peutz Jeghers syndrome

 Men also develop oestrogen secreting tumours.
-These are large calcifying Sertoli cell tumors (LCST) of the testes.
+These are large calcifying Sertoli cell tumours (LCST) of the testes.
 If untreated, the excess oestrogen can result in gynecomastia (breast tissue development), feminisation and if LCST occurs before puberty, advanced skeletal age and short stature.
 LCST usually present as a lump in the testicle.

 Yes.
 Peutz Jeghers syndrome is a hereditary cancer syndrome caused by a mutation in the STK11 gene.
 There is a 50% chance of a person who carries a germline STK11 mutation, whether male or female, passing the mutation to their son or daughter.
 If a mutation is identified, then predictive testing is available for blood relatives.